weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

 related algorithms by type, function, or whatever works for your system.

-Now is a good time to scan through the document and get a sense of the overall organization:
+Now is a good time to scan through the specification document and get a sense of the overall organization:

  * **Sections 1 - 3, Purpose, Authority, and Introduction** -- These
      sections provide background, usage, and cryptographic function of